 In my last post about managing clutter, several of you mentioned all the PAPER that comes into a household.
-Add paper to the list of things that come in under your nose and before you know it you have a large pile that needs sorting.
-Here are some of my tips for paper management.
+Add “manage the paper” to the list of things that come in under your nose and before you know it you have a large pile that needs sorting.
+Here are some of my tips for paper sorting and management.

 - Go paperless – if at all possible!
 The first step to organizing anything is always to minimize.

 - Attempt to digitize – If you can take a picture, save to your phone notes or computer folder, do it.

 - Have an inbox/outbox spot – for those papers that will be leaving your house within the next day or so.